legend-exp/remage/docs/manual/install.md

 ## Setting up Jupyter

 Since the latest remage versions, it is possible to include remage into your jupyter python kernel.
 This allows you to run everything within a single jupyter notebook.
-Because the setup is very easy, this might be more comfortable and easier than using the CLI (depending on your experience and use-case).
 Keep in mind that interactive visualization, like the pyg4ometry or Geant4 visualizer, might be very buggy in a notebook.
-You can still try it, but you can not say that we did not warn you!

 To set up your jupyter kernel, you only have to provide the correct `kernel.json` file to your jupyter installation.